alibaba/freeline/README.md

 freeline{
     hack true //for hot swap class
-    buildScript './gradlew assembleDebug'  // your default build command apkPath '/xxx/fresco/samples/build/outputs/apk/comparison-x86-debug.apk' //if your main project final build has multi results，fill here and freeline will auto install on you phone
+    buildScript './gradlew assembleDebug'  // your default build command apkPath '/xxx/fresco/samples/build/outputs/apk/comparison-x86-debug.apk' //if your main project final build has multi apk ,results，fill here for freeline auto install to you phone or not need not config this
 }

 ````